iPhone's AR could make staying in an Airbnb less awkward

-Airbnb may make it socially acceptable to stay in a stranger's house, but that doesn't mean it's not awkward when you have to ransack their house to find the recycling bin.
+Airbnb may make it socially acceptable to stay in a stranger's house, but that doesn't mean it's not awkward when you have to ransack the house to find the recycling bin.

 That's why designer Isil Uzum created a concept for mapping an apartment with augmented reality.
 It's just the fit for an Airbnb app using Apple's ARKit software for augmented reality.
 Check out the concept video below.